pallets/flask/docs/lifecycle.rst

     to a view function, handle errors, etc.
 #.
 Flask translates View function return into WSGI response data, passes it to WSGI
     server.
 #.
-WSGI server creates and send an HTTP response.
+WSGI server creates and sends an HTTP response.
 #.
 Client receives the HTTP response.